 Q: How does a university receive an invitation to participate?

 A: The University of Washington Foster School invites selected schools from across the globe to compete in the annual undergraduate Global Business Case Competition.
 Invitations are sent out in the summer.
 Contact us for more information at firstname.lastname@example.org.
 You can also fill out the ‘Expression of Interest Form’ that is linked on the ‘Participating Universities’ tab of our GBCC website.
 See Archives for schools who have participated in the past.

 Q: What is the length and nature of the case that will be analyzed?

 A: We recommend that you examine the previous years’ cases.
-This year’s case will approximate the length of previously used cases.
+This year’s long case will be approximately the length of previously used cases.
 The issues, of course, will be different.
 The short case will be in video format.